jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 ```
 slide:

-[figure showing Om performance relative to several other JavaScript frameworks.]
+[ Figure showing Om performance relative to several other JavaScript
+  frameworks. ]

 Om (ClojureScript lib) on browser ToDoMVC Benchmark
 ```
 [http://vuejs.org/perf/](http://vuejs.org/perf/)

+[ That page as of 2018-Feb-10 does not show measured results any longer.
+It has some text explaining why they took down the measurements.
+It was not any reason that was specific to Om or any of the other frameworks.
+They seemed to believe that the measurements were not as relevant to browser-user experience as they originally intended to compare. ]

 On JavaScript we have a very interesting result here.
 Om is a ClojureScript library.
 ClojureScript is Clojure on JavaScript,